A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Method

 At every iteration we check if $B$ intersects the cube $\C_\varepsilon = [-\varepsilon^x, \varepsilon^x]\times [-\varepsilon^y, \varepsilon^y]\times[-\varepsilon^z, \varepsilon^z]$ (line~\ref{ll:box-check}); if it does not, we can safely ignore $I$ since there are no collisions.

 If $B \cap \C_\varepsilon \neq \emptyset$, we first check if $w(B) < \delta$ or if $B$ is contained inside the $\varepsilon$-box (line~\ref{ll:termination-check}).
 In this case, it is unnecessary to refine the interval $I$ more since it is either already small enough (if $w(B) < \delta$) or any refinement will lead to collisions (if $B \subseteq \C_\varepsilon$).
 We return $I_t^l$ (i.e., the left hand-side of the $t$ interval of $I$) only if $I$ was the first intersecting interval of this current level (line~\ref{ll:no-return}).
-If $I$ is not the first intersecting in the current level, there is an intersecting box (which is larger than $\delta$) with an earlier time since the queue is sorted according to time (Figure~\ref{fig:toi-problem}, left).
+If $I$ is not the first intersecting in the current level, there is an intersecting box (which is larger than $\delta$) with an earlier time since the queue is sorted according to time (Figure~\ref{fig:toi-problem-left}).

-If $B$ is too big we split the interval $I$ in two sub-intervals and push them to $Q$ (line~\ref{ll:split}).
-Note that, for the vertex-triangle CCD, the domain $\Omega$ is a prism, thus, after spitting the interval (line~\ref{ll:split}), we append $I_1, I_2$ to $Q$ only if they intersect with $\Omega$.
-To ensure that $B$ shrinks uniformly in the co-domain we \emph{conservatively} estimate the width of $B$ from the widths of the intervals $I_t, I_u, I_v$:
+If $B$ is too big we split the interval $I$ in two sub-intervals and push them to \review{the priority queue} $Q$ (line~\ref{ll:split}). \revieww{Note that, differently from Algorithm~\ref{alg:snyder}, we use a \emph{priority queue} $Q$ instead of the stack $S$.} For the vertex-triangle CCD, the domain $\Omega$ is a prism, thus, after spitting the interval (line~\ref{ll:split}), we append $I_1, I_2$ to $Q$ only if they intersect with $\Omega$.
+To ensure that $B$ shrinks uniformly \review{(since the termination criteria, Line~\ref{ll:termination-check}, is $w(B) < \delta$)} we \emph{conservatively} estimate the width of $B$ \review{(in the codomain)} from the widths of the \review{domain's (i.e., where the algorithm is acting)} intervals $I_t, I_u, I_v$:

 with $\alpha$ a given constant and

 \begin{proposition} Equation~\ref{eq:codomain} holds for any positive constant $\alpha$. \end{proposition}

 \begin{proof} While $B_F(I)$ is an interval, for the purpose of the proof we equivalently define it as an axis-aligned bounding box whose eight vertices are $b_i$.
 We will use the super-script notation to refer to the $x,y,z$ component of a 3D point (e.g., $b_i^x$ is the $x$-component of $b_i$) and define the set $\mathcal{I}=\{1,\dots,8\}$.
 By using the box definition the width of $B_F(I)$ can be written as